 Most mole sauces involve hot peppers and many involve chocolate, not as a sweetener but to make a dark, smooth sauce.
 Some recipes use unsweetened chocolate and some use semi-sweet.
 The classic mole frequently uses pasilla chili peppers, which are available dried, but in our local grocers not at all.
 You can order them online, or you can do as we did, and grow your own.
 You eventually get dark brown peppers that are somewhat hot, but also have a fruity flavor ideal for this dish.
 As they turn from green to brown, they get a bit wrinkled: pasilla translates from Spanish as “little raisin.”
 We ordered ours from Burpee.
 They have a fairly long growing season, so you want to plant them as early as you can.
 We planted ours in May, but did not pick them until October.

 Pasilla peppers are also somewhat vague in definition, as some writers described them as a small, dark chili negro and others as a dried poblano or ancho pepper.
-In our recipe, we used actual fresh pasilla peppers, but you can also use fresh dark, green glossy ancho peppers with some added jalapeno peppers to increase the heat.
+In our recipe, we used saws made specifically for cutting meat, but you can also use fresh dark, green glossy ancho peppers with some added jalapeno peppers to increase the heat.
 Dried poblano peppers would also work and are probably hotter.
 We found the fresh poblano peppers all too mild, which is why we added the jalapenos when we didn’t have pasillas available.

 This recipe is adapted from the excellent new Weight Watchers cookbook Turn Up the Flavor, and should be relatively low calorie.
 The recipe recommends that you serve the chicken on brown rice.